 Preparing For An Interview

-Sometimes it is good to get a reminder of preparing for an interview.
-Feel free to browse the following pdf to help prepare yourself before the interview.
+Sometimes it’s good to get a reminder of how to prepare for an interview.
+Feel free to browse the following interview tips on how to prepare for your next interview.

-Always research a company before your interview.
+Always do your research before your interview.
 You would not buy a house without examining it thoroughly, nor should you attend an interview without a good knowledge of the bank and of the position for which you are being interviewed.
 Applicants who know nothing of the bank or the position for which they are being interviewed do not impress interviewers.

 - I will advise you of the time and place of the interview, and of the interviewer’s identity and position.
 I will also describe the bank, its growth patterns, and potential for career growth.